 GLEF students do not straddle two worlds but rather navigate equally well in both.
 In the words of Professor Chow, ‘The programme aims to provide students with solid interdisciplinary training in economics and finance in a global context, and to cater for societal needs by preparing graduates who have strong analytical training and the requisite global mindset to overcome future challenges in the banking and finance industry.’
-Graduates from the programme are expected to develop promising careers in multinational firms in the banking, finance and business consulting sectors or to engage in financial research in public or private organizations.
+Graduates from the programme have developed promising careers in multinational firms in the banking, finance and business consulting sectors or to engage in financial research in public or private organizations.

 Professor Chong also challenges the students: ‘You will be put into a highly-demanding and challenging learning environment, which will unlock your potentials and polish and develop the skills necessary for your future success.
 GLEF provides the highly specialized skills and knowledge for those who aspire to launching their careers in the financial institutions in the global markets.’

 Abundant internship and exchange opportunities are provided to the GLEF students.
 Almost all of them have the opportunity to participate in exchange for studying in an overseas university for one term or more, during their penultimate years.
 Internship opportunities in terms of placement or invitation-to-apply are always available.
 Practicum is also provided in the form of self-sought internship or company sponsored projects.